 What Happens During an Eye Exam?

-While some Canadians only ever get their eyes checked when there is a noticeable change in their vision, do yourself a favour this November and get an eye exam proactively!
+While some Canadians only ever get their eyes checked when there is a noticeable change in their vision, do yourself a favour and get an eye exam proactively!